-Non-management directors are also eligible to participate in the Directors Deferred Share Unit Plan if awards under such plan are recommended by the Compensation and Governance Committee and approved by the Board.
-The annual value of such DSU award may not exceed \$150,000
+Non-management directors are also eligible to participate in the DSU Plan if awards under such plan are recommended by the Compensation and Governance Committee and approved by the Board.
+The value of such DSU award may not exceed \$150,000 for the period between meetings of the Corporation's shareholders.
+The value of the DSUs awarded to the non-management directors appointed at the Corporation's June 17, 2016 shareholder meeting was \$105,000.